 From jazz to techno, this is the music of a people who have survived, who not only won't be silenced but also can’t be silenced.
 If this history lesson teaches you anything, it’s the invaluable impact black people have had on the music we know today.

-Celebrate the diversity of black music with us and listen to Highsnobiety Music’s all-black playlist below.
+Celebrate the diversity of black music with us, from Neo-soul to West-African drill, and listen to Highsnobiety Music’s All-Black playlist below.